Quantum channels and memory effects: Quantum Codes

 In addition to applying $D^j$ to an element of the Pauli group $A$ (with bounded support), it is also possible to consider a polynomial $P(D) = \sum_j \alpha_j D^j$ and apply it as $P(D)[A] = \prod_j \alpha_j D^j[A]$.
 That critically relies on the fact that all copies of $A$ shifted by $D^j$ commute (see e.g., \cite{OT04}).

-Now, it is worth noticing that the encoding operations for convolutional codes can be described as quantum memory channels, due to the fact that some of the output qubits of the $n$th encoding step will be used as inputs in the $(n + 1)$th step of the encoding, thus the blocks overlap.
-These qubits correspond to the memory system of the memory channel describing the encoding.
-The encoding operation is the same in every step (neglecting initialization and finalization), thus every step is described by the same channel (see Fig.\ref{conv-fig}).
+It is worth noticing that the encoding operations for convolutional codes can be described as quantum memory channels, due to the fact that some of the output qubits of the $n$th encoding step will be used as inputs in the $(n + 1)$th step of the encoding, thus the blocks overlap.
+These qubits correspond to the memory system of the memory channel describing the encoding map.
+The encoding operation is the same in every step (neglecting initialization and finalization), thus every step is described by the same channel (see Fig. \ref{conv-fig}).
 This can be stated more precisely saying that for every $[[n, k]]$ $m$-convolutional stabilizer code one can find an encoding operation which is described by a the concatenation of a Weyl covariant memory channel with uni-modular characteristic function (see Section \ref{sec:weyl}).
 The channel has $n$ input and output qubits and uses $m$ qubits of memory.
 One use of the channel corresponds to one block in the encoding \cite{G10}.

 Unfortunately convolutional codes also carry disadvantages.
 Because information is transmitted from one block to the next, errors can spread as well.
 Depending on the encoding algorithm errors that spread without bound on the output side can occur.
 These are called \textit{catastrophic} errors and have to be avoided by employing non-catastrophic convolutional codes \cite{GR06}.
-The link between memory channels and convolutional stabilizer codes allows to prove that a convolutional encoder is non-catastrophic iff the memory channel representing it is strictly forgetful \cite{G10}.
-Lacking the boundaries between code blocks, convolutional codes exhibit the same "continuous structure" as channels with memories.
-As such, they are not only describable by memory channels, but could also result particularly suited for memory channels.
+Necessary and sufficient conditions for an encoder to be non-catastrophic are provided by \cite{PTO09} and the minimal amount of resources to satisfy them have been determined in \cite{HHW11}.
+Furthermore, an attempt to relate such conditions to the property of strict forgetfulness of the memory channel representing the encoder has been made in \cite{G10}.
+Lacking the boundaries between code blocks, convolutional codes exhibit the same ``continuous structure" as channels with memories.
+As such, they could result particularly suited to protect from correlated noise.